sgahlot/go-mongo-service-quickstart/README.md

 # go-service-quickstart
-Sample microservice code for both MongoDB as well as Postgres.
+Sample microservice code, modeled after Quarkus quickstart apps, for MongoDB.
 It allows insertion, retrieval and deletion (TBD) operations on Fruit list.

-Since MongoDB is the default database, nothing special needs to be done to run it against MongoDB, but to run it against Postgres, one should set following environment variable:

-`DB_TYPE=postgres`

-## Mongo support:
+_This app is using `go-kit` and `gorilla` libraries to provide the REST endpoints._

+## Run the app:
 ### Local
 To run the codebase locally against MongoDB, execute following commands: